Zakaria1986/cakePHPInventory/README.md

     - bin/cake bake seed SeedName
     - bin/cake migrations seed

+## Get Database ready in "Model and entity" object

+* This can be done manually or via terminal command shell by running Cake php command lines.
+* Run: ```bin/cake bake model Products ```
+    - Note: replace word 'Products' with what ever table/entity object your are trying to create

 ## Once database is ready, next start working on the controller:

 * This is where object and its properties are created.
 In this project, object called "ProductsController" was created which had methods index, add, edit, delete, and view.